Skip to content

 What's actually happening as you age

-Two processes run in parallel: intrinsic ageing (collagen synthesis declines ~1% a year, dermal fibroblasts slow, the barrier thins) and photoageing (UV-driven collagen and elastin breakdown via matrix metalloproteinases).
+Two processes run in parallel: intrinsic ageing (collagen production drops as fibroblasts and the surrounding dermal matrix lose some of their youthful support, described clearly in Varani 2006) and photoageing (UV-driven collagen and elastin breakdown through matrix metalloproteinases).
 The Fisher 2002 review on the mechanisms is canonical here.

-Photoageing is the bigger driver.
-Dermatology textbooks attribute around 80% of visible facial ageing to it.
-That number is also the most actionable: it means your sunscreen routine is doing more for your skin in five years than any anti-ageing serum on the market.
+Photoageing is the biggest driver you can change.
+Flament 2013 estimated that UV exposure accounted for about 80% of visible facial ageing signs in Caucasian women, especially pigmentation and texture changes.
+The exact percentage will not be identical for every face, but the practical point holds: your sunscreen routine is doing more for your skin in five years than any anti-ageing serum on the market.

 What works: the four-active axis